slamora/brackets-wiki/Language-Support-Changes.md

 In general the possibility of live development for a given file depends on its format, the formats we can turn it into and the formats a client supports.

-Consequently we need ways to define what formats are supported by which client, and what formats the project's files are available in.
+#### New concept: client

+Consequently we need ways to define clients and the formats they support.
 Right now the only supported client is Chrome.
 We want to extend this to other browsers, and may eventually want to extend this to different types of clients, like Node.js, or a PDF viewer to preview LaTeX files.

-Since browsers usually declare support for formats via a list of MIME types (e.g. "Accept:	text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8") and since web servers use MIME types the response's header ("Content-Type: text/html; charset=utf-8"), we should allow adding MIME types to languages.
+Also, we need ways to define what formats the project's files are available in.
+In principle, we could use the language concept for this, but since browsers usually declare support for formats via a list of MIME types (e.g. "Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8") and since web servers use MIME types in the response's header ("Content-Type: text/html; charset=utf-8"), we should allow adding MIME types to languages and use those instead.

 __MIME type for HTML in languages.json:__